RingCentral-Pro-Services/notificationsplus-docs/docs/user-guide/datatable.md

-The main **datatable** contains all relevant information about the notifications you create.
-All notifications you generate within this application will be displayed here.
-Here you can see relevant info, turn on/off notifications quickly, and use the the Action buttons  to edit and bulk edit multiple notifications at once.
+The main **datatable** contains the notifications you create.
+All notifications created will be displayed here.
+The datatable displays information about each notification, allows you to turn  notifications on or off quickly and use the the action buttons to edit or bulk edit notifications.

-Data-table columns:
+## Columns
-Name - the name of this notification and clicking will go into edit mode for that notification.
+* **Name-** the name of this notification. *Click on the name of a notification to edit its configuration.*
-External Number - the external number that will engage the notification action.
+* **External Number-** the external phone number that triggers the notification action(s).
-Direction - call direction that triggers the notification.
+* **Direction-** call direction that should trigger the notification.
-Delivery Method - which delivery methods does the notification utilize.
+* **Delivery Method-** the delivery method(s) of the notification (SMS, email, webhook or Glip).
-Created Date - date the Notification was created.
+* **Created Date-** the date the notification was created.
-Status (on or off) - is the notification engaged or not and will it trigger if conditions are met.
+* **Status-** is the notification active or inactive (e.g. will it trigger if conditions are met, on or off).

 Sort by Data-table Column
 To change which column is sort and by which order, click the name and of the column you would like to sort to cycle through these options: